 QuickCool AB is a medtech company based at Ideon Science Park in Lund, Sweden.

 The research began in the late 1980s when Tadeusz Wieloch and Fredrik-Boris Möller were at Lund University, and showed how cooling alleviates brain damage in experimental models for cardiac arrest and stroke.
-Cooling the brain can prevent many harmful mechanisms triggered by oxygen deprivation arising from critical illnesses such as cardiac arrest and stroke.
+Cooling the brain can prevent many harmful mechanisms triggered by oxygen deprivation arising from critical illnesses such as cardiac arrest and brain injury.